Angina or angina pectoris refers to a pain in the centre of the chest which comes from the heart.

 If you think you have angina you should consult your doctor.
 He may well prescribe some tablets to suck under your tongue (these are however cheaper to buy over the counter), or the same medication as a spray (this has a longer shelf life than the tablets which only last two months after opening).
 They work by opening the blood vessels, and as a result may give a side effect of throbbing headache.
 If this happens you can spit out the tablet as it will already be working on the blood vessels.
 Should you suffer from this side effect, persevere as it usually wears off after the first two or three tablets.

 Angina usually lasts no longer than ten minutes, and if you get it you should stop what you are doing and take one of the tablets or a puff of the spray under your tongue.
 If an activity always seems to bring it on then it is wise to take the treatment before you start.
-If you are suffering frequently you should consult your doctor as he will probably wish to consider preventative treatment which will involve regular tablets.
+If you are suffering frequently you should consult your doctor as he will probably also wish to consider preventative treatment which will involve regular tablets.

 If your symptoms are not controlled by drugs and also if the tests suggest it, your doctor may refer you to a heart specialist (cardiologist) for consideration of further treatment.
-It is likely that at this stage you would have a test to show up the blood vessels which supply oxygen to the heart muscle (coronary angiography).
+It is likely that at this stage you would have a test to show up the blood vessels that supply oxygen to the heart muscle (coronary angiography).

 Prevention